Could the Pac-12 make a College Football Playoff push?

 The CFP remains under a four-team model, switching to 12 teams as soon as the 2024 season.
 For now, teams are still vying for those four highly coveted spots.

-The one and only time a Pac-12 team made it to the Championship game was in the CFP’s Inaugural year in 2015, when the Ducks lost to the Buckeyes, 42-20.
+The one and only time a Pac-12 team made it to the Championship game was in the CFP’s Inaugural year following the 2014 season, when the Ducks lost to the Buckeyes, 42-20.

 Could things get shaken up this time around?